PlatONnetwork/docs/docs/PlatON内置合约.md

     **Output: ** None

-11. Reduce delegation
+11. Decrease/revoke delegation

-    This interface is used to reduce holdings or cancel delegation operations.
-The principal can reduce or cancel the entrustment at any time.
-The minimum amount of each reduction entrusted is 10 `LAT`.
-After the operation is completed, the `LAT` will be returned from the `Staking contract` to the principal's account in real time.
-If the holding is reduced After the remaining commission is less than 10 `LAT`, the commission of the principal will be revoked.
-The profit obtained by the validator in the current cycle will be distributed to the delegator according to the commission amount after the reduction.
+    This interface is used to reduce or revoke the delegate operation.
+The principal can reduce or revoke the commission at any time, and the minimum amount of each reduced commission is 10`LAT`.
+After the operation is completed, `LAT` will be returned to the principal's account from the `Staking contract` in real time, and if the remaining commission after the reduction is less than 10`LAT`, the commission of this principal will be revoked.
+The proceeds received by the validator in the current cycle will be distributed to the principal according to the amount of the mandate after the reduction.

     **Enter: **